kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 * `PersistentVolume` `NodeAffinity` field
 * `StorageClass` `AllowedTopologies` field
 When a `StorageClass` has delayed volume binding enabled, the scheduler uses the topology information of a `Node` in the following ways:
   1. During dynamic provisioning, the scheduler selects a candidate node for the provisioner by comparing each `Node`'s topology with the `AllowedTopologies` in the `StorageClass`.
-(TODO verult Link to volume scheduling design doc)
   1. During volume binding and pod scheduling, the scheduler selects a candidate node for the pod by comparing `Node` topology with `VolumeNodeAffinity` in `PersistentVolume`s.
-(TODO verult Link to volume scheduling design doc).

-A more detailed description can be found in the [topology-aware volume scheduling design doc](#TODO link).
+A more detailed description can be found in the [topology-aware volume scheduling design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md).
 See [Topology Representation in Node Objects](#topology-representation-in-node-objects) for the format used by the recommended deployment approach.

 To delete a CSI volume, an end user would delete the corresponding `PersistentVolumeClaim` object.
 The external provisioner will react to the deletion of the PVC and based on its reclamation policy it will issue the `DeleteVolume` call against the CSI volume driver commands to delete the volume.
 It will then delete the `PersistentVolume` object.